Yuki-Luofan/Yuki-Luofan/README.md

 ### 🌱 Projects I'm currently working on <!--{ collapseSection() }-->

 * `22%` A complete MaiMai production guide
-* `10%` Revive the once-existing Systemspace.（月計劃）
+* `10%`Revive the once-existing Systemspace.（TSUKI Project）
 * `1%` Rebuild the CatisLand NetWork group.
-* `25%` A free magazine created by fans of Ruri and Lain. （LainZineCn項目）
+* `25%` A free magazine created by fans of Ruri and Lain. （LainZineCn Project）